-Extraction of vegetable oils for food and industrial markets is a common practice, carried on successfully in many locations with a variety of vegetable oil sources.
-Nearly all previous extraction data reported has been concerned with large scale processing in plants operated by highly technical professionals. the concept of extracting oil by pressure with a screwpress is well known as are the various associated processes (Anjou, 1972; Beach, 1975;
+Oil recovery of vegetable oils for food and industrial markets is a common practice, carried on successfully in many locations with a variety of vegetable oil sources.
+Nearly all previous recovery data reported have been concerned with large-scale processing in plants operated by highly technical professionals.
+The concept of extracting oil by pressure with a screwpress is well known, as are the various associated processes (8-10).